-Welcome to the Science Department at South Kingstown High School where we believe that all students are entitled to a learning environment that provides opportunities to investigate, explore, and analyze concepts of systems ,cycles, models, and the nature of science.
+Welcome to the Science Department at South Kingstown High School where we believe that all students are entitled to a learning environment that provides opportunities to investigate, explore, and analyze concepts of scientific systems, cycles, models, and the nature of science.
 Exposure to this environment enhances the opportunity for the application of these concepts to the practice of inquiry, arguing ideas, and predicting results; all of which develop the practice of good scientific habits of mind.
 We believe that the use of technology is an integral component of scientific and intellectual inquiry.

 The Science Department at South Kingstown High School recognizes that a general science curriculum is an integral component of the liberal arts education offered at the High School.
 The need to expand the scientific and technological capabilities of our society relies on the cultivation of the science and technology backgrounds of its citizens.
 It also requires an increase in the number of professionals that can specialize in scientific/technical subjects, and who will therefore help to move society forward in this area.
 The curriculum (listed below) of our core science classes (biology, chemistry, physics) are aligned to the Next Generation Science Standards (NGSS) adopted by the Rhode Island Department of Education (RIDE).
 Our program contains sufficient depth and breadth to satisfy the science educational requirements of any student profile, and thereby represents a significant component in the development of their scientific and technological literacy, and to their general education.